Five floating comparison cards above a laptop, with the center card highlighted and checked

 Best for

-Dose accuracy, exotics, solo & relief vets
+Dose accuracy, exotics, solo vets and whole clinics

 Talkatoo